ixmr/BetUnlocker/README.md

 ## READ ME MR. GAMBLER

 This tool is **NOT** intended for users who wish to remove it to continue gambling.
-If you need help with gambling, please visit[www.gambleaware.org](https://www.gambleaware.org/)
+If you need help with gambling, please visit [www.gambleaware.org](https://www.gambleaware.org/)

 ## Usage/Download